RashmiSharmaOfficial/mat-table-wrapper/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+1. reordering the rows ✅
+2. grouping the rows by column -> multi-level grouping
+3. all the grouped by columns to be put in mat-chip-list ✅